How to find the best Black Friday deals at Cult Beauty

 You may have spotted this Color Wow cop being used by the likes of Kim Kardashian, which tells us that it’s a top brand to buy.
 Said to make your hair almost waterproof, it works to reduce frizz, enhance shine and keep strands looking straight for longer.

 Pillow talk needs very little introduction, being the long-time bestselling lipstick shade within the Charlotte Tilbury range.
-So, if you’re a fan of the popular product, then you’re sure to love this steal.
-This set, which includes a pillow talk eyeliner, pillow talk push up lashes mascara, lip cheat, matte revolution lipstick and mini matte beauty blush wand, is now even more tempting with a 25 per cent saving.
+So, if you’re a fan of the popular product, you’re sure to love this steal.
+This set, which includes a pillow talk matte revolution lipstick, beauty light wand, collagen lip bath and lip cheat, is now even more tempting with this saving.

 Voucher codes